Japan government keeps view that moderate economic recovery continuing

 The government on Dec.
 8 will also report revised gross domestic product figures for the July-September quarter.

-The world’s third-largest economy expanded at a 1.4 percent annualized rate during the period, preliminary data showed two weeks ago, after growing 2.6 percent in the prior quarter.
+The world’s third-largest economy expanded at a 1.4 percent annualised rate during the period, preliminary data showed two weeks ago, after growing 2.6 percent in the prior quarter.